Everything You Need to Know About Blue Diamonds

 Natural vs lab-made diamonds

 Over the past few years, a record number of blue diamonds have been found in the rough.
 Not only are the diamonds breaking records in terms of quantity, but also in size.
-These blue diamonds that have been most recently found have been some of the highest valued blue diamonds ever found.
+These blue stones that have been most recently found have been some of the highest valued blue diamonds ever found.
 The prices will continue to rise as the demand is increasing, but the supply is decreasing.
-Therefore, purchasing a blue diamond engagement ring today could be not only smart, but also an investment that will increase in value as the years go by.
+Therefore, purchasing a blue diamond engagement ring today could be not only smart but also an investment that will increase in value as the years go by.